 Clinton Smith's 2021/2022 season includes a return to Dayton Opera to conduct L'elisir d'amore and Opera Las Vegas to conduct Strawberry Fields/Trouble In Tahiti.
-He will cover Tosca and Attila at Sarasota Opera and will regularly coach Atlanta Opera's young artists.
+He will cover Tosca and Attila at Sarasota Opera, make his Opera Company of Middlebury conducting debut with Orphée, and will regularly coach Atlanta Opera's young artists.
 He spent his ninth summer on the music staff at Santa Fe Opera covering the world premiere of Corgliano/Adamo's Lord of Cries.

 His 2020/21 season included conducting Atlanta Opera's new "Big Tent" productions of Der Kaiser von Atlantis and The Threepenny Opera, and a virtual recital for Opera Orlando.
 Season 19/20 included debuts at Florentine Opera conducting Le nozze di Figaro and Opera Birmingham conducting Cendrillon.
 He returned to Dayton Opera to conduct Cenerentola, and Tacoma Opera to conduct L'elisir d'amore.